Marie Louise de La Tour d'Auvergne: Life at Chasse-Midi and French marriage plans

 Little is known of Louise's youth and education, but she did have a large staff at the convent, including a valet de chambre, a footman, a maid, a maid of the wardrobe, and a cook.
 Marriage plans continued.
-The most likely candidate, preferred by her father, was Louis Marie Léopold de Lorraine-Harcourt, Prince of Guise.
-Guise had first been proposed in 1737, when Charlotte refused the idea as she considered him debauched.
-He was brother to Louise's paternal step-grandmother, Louise Henriette Françoise de Lorraine, who probably suggested the idea to Charles Godefroy (the two had an affair, Charles Godefroy being a year older than his stepmother).
-Guise was well-connected at the French court and considered an advantageous match for Louise.
-In late 1738, marriage negotiations started.
-The betrothal had just been agreed when Guise's father suddenly died in April 1739, and Guise dropped the matter in search of a higher-born bride.
+The most likely candidate, preferred by her father, was Louis Marie Léopold de Lorraine-Harcourt, Prince of Guise, aged seventeen.
+Guise was the brother of Louise's paternal step-grandmother, Louise Henriette Françoise de Lorraine, who probably suggested the idea to Charles Godefroy in 1737 (the two had an affair, Charles Godefroy being a year older than his stepmother).
+Guise was well-connected at the French court and considered an advantageous match for Louise, but her mother fervently refused the idea as she considered him “debauched”.
+Nevetheless, her father started marriage negotiations in late 1738.
+The betrothal had just been agreed when Guise's father suddenly died in April 1739 and he backed out.

 In March 1740, Louis XV granted an annuity of 12 000 livres to fourteen-year-old Louise.
 Her paternal grandfather had held valuable tobacco plantations in his viscounty of Turenne.
 When the King seized these, he granted the annuity as a compensation to the family.
-However, in 1738, Louise's father sold the viscounty to the French state to settle his gambling debts, thereby losing the annuity.
-In 1740, he convinced the King that some revenues had not been calculated into the price paid for Turenne, and Louis XV reinstated the allowance.
-The Duke asked that it be paid to his daughter, being unable to provide a suitable dowry to her, and because Louise was not expected to inherit after her mother.
+However, in 1738, Louise's father sold the entire viscounty to the French state to settle his gambling debts, thereby losing the annuity.
+In 1740, he convinced the King that some revenues had not been calculated into the purchase price and Louis XV reinstated the allowance as compensation.
+The Duke asked that it be paid directly to his daughter, himself being unable to provide a suitable dowry.

+Honoré III of Monaco, Louise's first fiancé, in 1739.

 Betrothal to Honoré III of Monaco

-In December 1740, fifteen-year-old Louise's marriage was arranged to the wealthy Honoré III, Prince of Monaco.
+In December 1740, fifteen-year-old Louise's marriage was arranged to the wealthy Honoré III, Prince of Monaco, aged twenty.
 The engagement, with royal assent, was announced officially on 1 February 1741.
 The wedding was planned for May or June, as the Hôtel de Bouillon needed to be renovated for the couple's use.
 Soon afterwards, Louise received an anonymous letter claiming that her fiancé was in love with another woman.
 Honoré admitted to his father that he was in a relationship with the widowed Madame de Néri, and had only signed the marriage contract reluctantly.
 On 19 March, the engagement was broken off by Louise's father.
-Honoré's behaviour caused great scandal in Versailles, and everyone pitied Louise.
+Honoré's behaviour caused great scandal in Versailles and everyone pitied Louise.
 This failed engagement seems to have had a lasting effect on Louise, causing her to fear abandonment.